4. Library Management System

 9. Travel Planner

-The travel planner is an app that helps you to plan trips, manage itineraries, and make travel arrangements such as flights and hotels.
-Travelers can design their journeys, exchange travel plans and get suggestions.
-The application employs safe user authentication to guard the users' privacy and allows for linking to other services, such as Google Maps and the booking API.
+The travel planner is an app that helps you plan trips, manage itineraries, and make travel arrangements such as flights and hotels.
+Travellers can design their journeys, exchange travel plans and get suggestions.
+The application employs secure user authentication to protect users' privacy and allows linking to other services, such as Google Maps and the booking API.

 Technologies Used: Spring Boot, Java, Spring Data JPA, MySQL/PostgreSQL, Spring Security.